svroonland/zio-kinesis/README.md

 Refer to the [AWS Kinesis Streams API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/Welcome.html) for more information.

+## Admin operations
+The more administrative operations like creating and deleting streams are available in the `AdminClient`.

 ## Credits

 The Serde construct in this library is inspired by [zio-kafka](https://github.com/zio/zio-kafka)